-During these tests, we also evaluated how accurate the estimation of uncertainties (i.e. the spread of the ensemble) is with respect to the true error, and more generally, how reliable the forecast (i.e. the ensemble) is.
-If we consider the four assimilations with different data time series presented in Fig. 3, the true global error on temperature is higher than the ensemble spread in the ensemble, we produced rank histograms for temperature at the surface, mid-depth and at the bottom of the domain (Fig. 7).
+During these tests, we also evaluated how accurate the estimation of uncertainties (i.e., the spread of the ensemble) is with respect to the true error, and, more generally, how reliable the forecast (i.e., the ensemble) is.
+If we consider the four assimilations with different data time series presented in Fig. 3, the true global error in temperature is higher than the ensemble spread in three cases.
+This would indicate that we are on average overconfident in our forecasts.
+To test the reliability of the ensemble in more detail, we produced rank histograms for temperature at the surface, mid-depth and at the bottom of the domain (Fig. 7).
 The rank histogram corresponding to surface temperature does not detect any biases or over/underspread in the ensemble.
-On the contrary, the rank histograms are significantly nonuniform at depth.
+On the contrary, the rank histograms are significantly non-uniform at depth.
 Our interpretation is that this tendency is linked to the configuration of the data assimilation problem, combined with the simple scheme used for covariance inflation (Sect.
 3.2).
+Indeed, the inflation factor which we propose is directly linked to the innovation statistics, and it is spatially uniform.
+It follows that the inflation factor will adequately correct the spread of the ensemble at the surface, where the data are located, but not necessarily at depth, where no observation is available.
+To improve the reliability of the ensemble at depth, a solution could be to implement a more complex algorithm for the inflation factor, especially spatially varying inflation as proposed by Anderson (2009) and Miyoshi (2011) for example.